oliverselinger/failsafe-executor/README.md

 });
 ```

-An executor only picks up tasks which have been registered.
+An executor only picks up tasks which have been registered with a function.
+If you desire task execution on a different node, you only need to register the remote task's name via the`registerRemoteTask` method.
 This allows for simple **routing**, based on task names amongst different nodes.

 Make sure your business logic is **idempotent**, since it gets executed at least once per task execution.